casey/just/README.md

 rate-limited on a per-IP basis.
 To make `install.sh` more reliable in such circumstances, pass a specific tag to install with `--tag`.

+Another way to avoid rate-limiting is to pass a GitHub authentication token to `install.sh` as an environment variable named `GITHUB_TOKEN`, allowing it to authenticate its requests.

 [Releases](https://github.com/casey/just/releases) include a `SHA256SUM` file
 which can be used to verify the integrity of pre-built binary archives.